 Duty Free :

-Travellers to Uzbekhistan 16 years and older can bring in goods to the value of US$10,000 without incurring customs duty.
-They are also entitled to import 1,000 cigarettes or 1kg of tobacco products; 1.5 litres of alcohol and 2 litres of wine, plus perfume for personal use.
+Travellers to Uzbekhistan 16 years and older can bring in goods to the value of US$1,000 without incurring customs duty.
+They are also entitled to import 200 cigarettes; 2 litres of beer and 2 litres of other alcohol beverages, plus 2 bottles of perfume.
 The export of antiques or antiquities requires a special permit.
-It is forbidden to import photographs and printed matter critical of the country or its government; any live animals; fruit or vegetables; weapons; or narcotics.
+It is forbidden to import narcotics, pornography, explosives and any materials that incite violence or direct hatred toward the country, or any religion practiced within it.

 Tashkent Yuzhny Airport